-Ammonia emissions from animal production pose significant health and welfare concerns for livestock and people living close to farms due to their negative impact on both animal well-being and air quality.
+Ammonia emissions from animal production pose significant health and welfare concerns for livestock and people living close to farms due to their negative impact on both animal wellbeing and air quality.
 It is hypothesized that improvements in protein digestibility can lead to better utilization of dietary amino acids, subsequently reducing the excretion of nitrogenous compounds in animal waste.
 Therefore, PFAs hold promise in mitigating emissions originating from animal production facilities.
-For instance, Zentner et al. [103] documented a 24% decrease in airborne NH3 levels in growing-finishing pigs when fed PFAs comprised of oregano, thyme, anise, and citrus.
-El-Deek et al. [104] examined the impact of dietary crude protein levels (21% vs. 23%) with or without green tea supplementation or oxytetracycline on broiler growth.
-They found that a 21% protein diet supplemented with 1.5 g/kg of green tea improved growth rate and FCR without adverse effects.
-Notably, the lower protein diet with green tea supplementation may help mitigate environmental nitrogen emissions by reducing nitrogen excretion.
+For instance, Zentner et al. [102] documented a 24% decrease in airborne NH3 levels in growing-finishing pigs when fed PFAs comprised of oregano, thyme, anise, and citrus.
+El-Deek et al. [103] examined the impact of dietary crude protein levels (21% vs. 23%) with or without green tea supplementation or oxytetracycline on broiler growth.
+They found that a 21% protein diet supplemented with 1.5 g/kg of green tea supplementation may help mitigate environmental nitrogen emissions by reducing nitrogen excretion.
+This reduction in nitrogen excretion is particularly important for minimizing NH3 emissions, which